loganthomas/mlb-pitcher-xK/README.md

 # mlb-pitcher-xK

+## Overview
+`mlb-pitcher-xK` is a data science and machine learning project focused on predicting MLB pitchers' strikeout percentages (`K%`) for the 2024 season.
+Using historical pitching data, feature engineering, and statistical modeling, this project aims to derive insights into pitcher performance trends while emphasizing reproducibility and employing best practices in data science.

-## Problem
+## Problem Statement
-The provided `k.csv` file in `data/` contains only eight columns:
+The provided dataset in `data/k.csv` contains only eight columns:
 1. `MLBAMID`: player's MLB ID
 1. `PlayerId`: player's FanGraphs ID
 1. `Name`: player's name
-1. `Team`: player's team name (**NOTE**: `" - - -"` if the player played on multiple teams in a season)
+1. `Team`: player's team name (_NOTE_: `" - - -"` indicates the player played for multiple teams in a season)
 1. `Age`: player's age in 2024 season
 1. `Season`: season year
-1. `TBF`: Total batters faced for this player-season
+1. `TBF`: Total batters faced for the player-season
-1. `K%`: Strikeout percentage for this player-season
+1. `K%`: Strikeout percentage for the player-season

-**Instructions:**
-Predict each player's strikeout percentage in the 2024 season given his total batters faced and strikeout percentage in prior seasons.
-You are definitely not required to do so, but if you wish, you are welcome to research and incorporate more data than what is provided in the `k.csv` file for your predictions.
-However, **you may not include any data from Opening Day for the 2024 regular season onward**.
-For example, you may include each player's fastball velocity in prior seasons if you can find that data and think it will help your prediction, but you cannot include each player's 2024 fastball velocity.
-Data in `k.csv` came from fangraphs.com.
-Your analysis should be completely reproducible.
+**Objective**: Predict each player’s `K%` for the 2024 season using historical `K%` and other derived features.
+The analysis excludes any data from Opening Day 2024 onward.

 ## Results
-A linear model was fit using the provided `k.csv` data and supplemental data found at [Baseball Reference Pitcher Data](https://www.baseball-reference.com/leagues/majors/2024-pitches-pitching.shtml).
-The model used `7` features:
+A linear regression model was developed using:
+- Provided data (`k.csv`): historical `K%` and `TBF` values
+- Supplemental data: Scraped statistics from [Baseball Reference Pitcher Data](https://www.baseball-reference.com/leagues/majors/2024-pitches-pitching.shtml), including advanced metrics like strike percentages and contact rates.

+### Key Features Used by the Model
 - `I/Str`: ball in play percentage (balls put into play including hr / total strikes)
 - `Pit/PA`: pitches per plate appearance
 - `Con`: contact percentage ((foul + inplay strikes) / (inplay + foul + swinging strikes))